Authorities in Hong Kong warn of potential 'exponential growth' in coronavirus cases just weeks after loosening restrictions - KVIA

 Authorities in Hong Kong, a city lauded for its quick and effective response to the coronavirus pandemic, are now warning of potential “exponential growth” in new cases of Covid-19 after a surge in local transmissions.

-Since Sunday, 65 new patients have been diagnosed, including 31 locally transmitted cases in what has been dubbed a “third wave” of the pandemic in the global financial center.
+Health officials reported 42 new coronavirus cases Thursday, including 34 locally transmitted infections, as concerns grow over what has been dubbed a “third wave” of the pandemic in the global financial center.

-Taxi drivers, restaurant workers, a medical clinic employee and a retirement home resident — some of the people most vulnerable to the virus and likely to spread it — have been diagnosed.
+Of the locally transmitted cases, most were linked to elderly care homes, some were linked to previous cases and a small number were linked to taxi drivers, according to Dr. Chuang Shuk-kwan of the Centre for Health Protection (CHP).

-“It is possible there could be a major outbreak,” Dr. Chuang Shuk-kwan, the head of Hong Kong’s Center for Health Protection (CHP) Communicable Disease Branch said Wednesday.
+“It is possible there could be a major outbreak,” Chuang said Wednesday.
 “There could be a sudden exponential growth of cases.”

+The CHP also announced the tightening of social distancing measures Thursday, to deal with the fresh outbreak.

+From midnight July 10 restaurants are banned from operating at more than 60% capacity and no more than eight people will be allowed per table.

+Meanwhile at clubs and pubs people will not be allowed to gather in groups of more than four.
+The new restrictions will remain in place until July 24.

+Chuang added that health officials are exploring options with telecommunications companies as they search for passengers who took taxis with infected drivers.

-Since the virus began spreading worldwide earlier this year, Hong Kong has recorded only 1,324 coronavirus cases and seven virus-related fatalities.
+Since the virus began spreading worldwide earlier this year, Hong Kong has kept its coronavirus case count low — still remaining under 1,400 infections — and only recorded seven virus-related fatalities

 The city’s success in containing Covid-19 has been attributed to the government’s vigilant enforcement of quarantine for overseas arrivals, efficient contact tracing and residents’ willingness to practice good hygiene, wear masks and practice social distancing.